Kervinder/tensorflow-fast-neuralstyle/README.md

 Also, it will save the transformation model, including the trained weights, for later use (in C++) in ```graphs``` directory, while the checkpoint files would be saved in ```models``` directory.

 **NOTES!**
-Due to the new version of tensorflow, the checkpoint files containing weights would look something like `<model_name>.data-xxxx-of-xxxxx`
+Due to the new version of tensorflow, the checkpoint files containing weights would look something like `<model_name>.data-xxxx-of-xxxxx`.
+For a morde detailed description, refer to the [official page](https://www.tensorflow.org/api_docs/python/tf/train/Saver).

 ```